Diversity and inclusion: values and pillars of corporate culture

 Processes to support diversity inclusion

-Selection, recruiting, training, management, development and remuneration procedures defined within the Iren Group are strictly focused on merit and competence, with exclusively professional assessment, free from all discrimination.
+The selection, recruitment, training, management, development and compensation policies defined in the Iren Group are strictly based on merit and competence criteria, with exclusively professional evaluation, without any discrimination.

-Since 2021, the Group has adopted a "Policy on Diversity and Inclusion," which focuses at this time on four main strands-gender, generational, cultural, and ability diversity-under the understanding that the context can always determine other forms of exclusion that must, as far as possible, be preventively identified, prevented, and countered.
+In 2021, the Group decided to have a "Policy related to Diversity and Inclusion" that focuses at this time on four main guidelines - gender, generational, cultural and ability diversity -, it being understood that the context can always determine other forms of exclusion that must be, as far as possible, preventively identified, prevented and countered.

-A specific "Policy on dealing with violence, harassment and bullying in the workplace" has also been established, aimed on the one hand at raising awareness of the complex phenomenon of violence and harassment, and on the other hand at supporting people who are victims of such phenomena, indicating specific channels through which reports of misconduct can be directed.
+A specific "Policy on Management of Violence, Harassment and Bullying in the Workplace" has also been prepared, aimed on the one hand at raising awareness of the complex phenomenon of violence and harassment, and on the other hand at supporting people who are victims of such phenomena, indicating specific channels through which reports of misconduct can be directed.

 Goals related to diversity inclusion

-Gender Diversity is among management’s performance indicators as outlined in the Remuneration Report 2023.
-In particular, 2 KPIs on Gender Diversity were defined:
+Gender Diversity is among management's performance indicators as outlined in the Remuneration Report 2022.
+Specifically, 2 KPIs on Gender Diversity have been defined:

 • % women of total employees